gravasa/dice-game/README.md

 # dice-game
-A simple dice game using JavaScript
+A simple dice game done with JavaScript